 - Free Grief Resources for Therapists or Counselors

 Knowing how to help someone who's hurting and coping with loss can be challenging.
-Getting the proper care and support can make a huge difference in healing from pain and suffering.
+Getting the proper care and support can make a huge difference in healing from pain and suffering and a major part of grief work.
 Everyone needs different levels of care in a safe and supportive environment as they move through their grief.

 The following suggestions will help you learn where to find grief resources that may help you or a loved one dealing with a significant loss in life.